 Additional assistance for food, rent, and bills

 Emergency funds for paying rent may be provided by some agencies across Monroe County.
 Whether a tenant is behind a little bit, or facing an eviction from their home, eligible families can apply for help.
 A combination of government grants or funds from charities or churches are available for everything from back rent to a security deposit.
 Find rent assistance in Monroe County MI area.

 Residents facing hunger can turn to a food bank in Monroe County.
 There are several in the region that help the low income.
 Some of the services are as follows.

-Services offered by the organization may include information about the foreclosure process, assessment of a homeowner's financial situation, legal timelines, free legal advice (click here for more on this in Michigan) and how to contact and negotiate with a bank or lender, and they work with homeowners on the development of a plan to address homeownership and financial issues.
+Services offered by the organization may include information about the foreclosure process, assessment of a homeowner's financial situation, legal timelines, free legal advice (click here for more on this free lawyer aid in Michigan) and how to contact and negotiate with a bank or lender.
+The center will work with homeowners on the development of a plan to address homeownership and financial issues.

 The help they provide includes in-depth financial counseling regarding foreclosure avoidance options and/or options that involve leaving the home, information on Michigan and federal government assistance programs, advocacy with lenders when necessary and referrals to foreclosure prevention resources, and mediation.
 Dial (586) 469-6430, or learn more on the Michigan State foreclosure program.